yangchenyun/yangchenyun.github.com/source/_posts/2011-12-31-lesson-learned.md

 layout: post
 title: Lesson Learned
 date: 2011-12-31 21:00
-published: false
 ---
   The experience I had in 2011 is invaluable.
 It extends my perception of work and achievement.
-Some lessons are learned through trial-and-error to improve productivity and some are learned from costly mistakes.
+Some lessons are learned through trial-and-error and some are learned from costly mistakes.

 * Table of Content
 {:toc}